anjenn/closetApp/thesis_rough_draft.md

   ### disable right-click on images
   ### refactor the codes before inserting code snippets

+  ## In conclusion
+  ### Ad the following to future work (and reflect on non-functional requirements part)
+  - More secure means of authentication
+  - Provide possibilty to upload photos of any type
+  - Internationalisation
+  - Making feed section more relevant (sort out posts without valid images, posts don't match the tags)

 </details>

 # Implementation of a CRUD Web application using MEVN stack